 |These views contain optimizer statistics for indexes.|

-how to find indexes on a table in oracle
+how to find indexes on a table

 set pagesize 50000 verify off echo off col table_name head 'Table Name' format a20 col index_name head 'Index Name' format a25 col column_name head 'Column Name' format a30 break on table_name on index_name select table_name, index_name, column_name from all_ind_columns where table_name like upper('&Table_Name') order by table_name, index_name, column_position /